 Also of interest is that High Shoals has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, High Shoals does not have a public transit system used by locals to get to and from work.
+High Shoals is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in High Shoals with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.38% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in High Shoals is quite a bit lower than the national average among all cities of 21.84%: just 10.38% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in High Shoals in 2022 was $21,075, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $84,300 for a family of four.
 However, High Shoals contains both very wealthy and poor people as well.